The Best Mountain Bikes Under 1000 Dollars

-While not overly sexy (or light), there are plenty of quality entry-level mountain bikes that sell for around $1,000.
+They may not be the lightest or come equipped with the latest high-end gear, but there are plenty of quality entry-level mountain bikes that sell for around $1,000.
 These are great options for beginner mountain bikers and young riders who may soon outgrow their current bike.
-Keep reading to learn what to look for in your first mountain bike and check out our list of the best mountain bikes under $1000 (or close to it).
+Keep reading to learn what to look for in your first mountain bike and check out our list of the best mountain bikes under 1000 dollars (or close to it).

 Are you a new mountain biker?
 Learn more in our Beginner’s Corner.

 What to know before buying your first mountain bike

 But before you head out to your nearest bike shop or online bike seller, there are a few things to keep in mind when shopping for the best mountain bikes under $1,000.
 For starters, no matter what bike you buy or how much it costs, make sure it fits you well.
 Because if a bike fits, it’s going to be a whole lot more fun to ride and will be less likely to end up collecting dust in the back of your garage.
 And while pro-level bike fits are pricey, any decent local bike shop should be willing to help get your position dialed, adjusting saddle height and swapping stem to get you the best fit.

 The second thing you should know when searching for the best mountain bikes under $1,000 is that you are going to want to opt for a hardtail.
 Sure, there are some budget-priced full suspension options out there, but unless you happen to catch a super sale, the odds are that at this price point, you’re going to get a bike with inferior components that may not work very well or last very long.
 That’s why we suggest you stick with a hardtail and make the jump to a full-suspension down the road when you have a little more budget to work worth.